 Modern reconstructions, using similar stone and ancient-style tools, have estimated that the Sphinx could have been constructed in just three years with 100 people chipping away at a rate of 0.03 cubic meters (one cubic foot) per week.

-Using the huge excavation of stone quarried away from the Sphinx enclosure (the pit in which the statue sits), the labourers were also able to construct the nearby Sphinx Temple.
+Using the huge excavation of stone quarried away from the Sphinx enclosure (the pit in which the statue sits), the laborers were also able to construct the nearby Sphinx Temple.

 Each block that was removed from the Sphinx statue site could have weighed up to 200 tons and would have been transported on rollers.